jmpolom/debian-zfs/README.md

-# ubuntu-zfs
+# debian-zfs
-Ansible playbook that implements https://github.com/zfsonlinux/zfs/wiki/Ubuntu-18.04-Root-on-ZFS
+Ansible roles that implements https://github.com/zfsonlinux/zfs/wiki/Debian-Buster-Root-on-ZFS

 ## Usage
 - Edit `ansible/vars.yml` with your desired settings.
-- Run `packer build -on-error=ask ubuntu-zfs-{{ mbr || efi }}.json` to test the playbook in a Virtualbox machine.
+- Run `packer build -on-error=ask debian-zfs-{{ mbr || efi }}.json` to test the playbook in a Virtualbox machine.
 - The last provisioner is simply a shell provisioner that runs `false`, so you can examine the resulting system once the playbook has completed.
 - Playbook hasn't yet been tested on real hardware, will report back with more commits
   - it should go without saying, but trying to run this on real hardware **will result in data loss**